 UX Design, Front-End Development

-Jenzabar is an enterprise software company for for higher education.
+Jenzabar is an enterprise software company for higher education with a lot of experience in their space and that's exhibited by a solid product.
+That being said, various business stakeholders and the UX team realized that there was a strong need to rebuild the product's modules to be responsive and accessible.
 I worked with a small team to create a 100+ component pattern library and design system over several months.

 - A major issue that Jenzabar is working to overcome is updating design and code to meet WCAG 2.0 and AA accessibility standards to improve the experience for its users.